Matt Dunigan: Toronto Argonauts

-When he arrived in Toronto, they made the playoffs in 1990, but lost in the Division Final.
 However, 1991 proved to be a memorable year for the CFL and Argonauts.
 Canadian actor and comedian John Candy, along with hockey great Wayne Gretzky, and Los Angeles Kings owner Bruce McNall purchased the Argos.
 Toronto then made noise by signing Notre Dame receiver Raghib "Rocket" Ismail.
-The Rocket, along with Dunigan and running back Michael "Pinball" Clemons led Toronto to a 13-5 record.
+The Rocket, along with Dunigan and running back Michael "Pinball" Clemons led Toronto to a 13–5 record.
 After a first round bye, the Argos won against Winnipeg in front of a packed out SkyDome, and advanced to the Grey Cup.
 However, in that playoff game, Dunigan broke his collarbone.
 He was able to throw the length of a hotel ballroom after doctors deadened his shoulder.
 In minus 19 degree weather, he threw two touchdowns and won his second Grey Cup.
+Dunigan was granted free agency status in February 1992.